-In my practice, I therefore stress the importance of addressing estrogen dominance to prevent a long list of diseases and live in confidence and hope of good health, and not fear.
+In my practice, I, therefore, stress the importance of addressing estrogen dominance to prevent a long list of diseases and live in confidence and hope for good health, and not fear.
 If you are not sure if you have estrogen dominance, take the quiz.

 What Causes Fibroids?